awslabs/aws-encryption-sdk-specification/changes/2020-07-15_specify-behavior-for-raw-aes-keyring-for-invalid-EC/change.md

 ## Operational Implications

 This change will improve behavioral consistency between Raw AES Keyring implications.
-This should improve customer experience and reduce support engagements.
+This should improve the customer experience and reduce support engagements.

 ## Guide-level Explanation